-between 0 and 255..

-- tcp Specifies that the Switch will examine the Transmission Control Protocol (TCP) field within each packet. - src_port <value 0-65535> Specifies that the access profile will apply only to packets that have this TCP source port in their TCP header. - dst_port <value 0-65535> Specifies that the access profile will apply only to packets that have this TCP destination port in their TCP header. - flag_mask Enter the type of TCP flag to be masked.
-The choices are: - urg: TCP control flag (urgent) - ack: TCP control flag (acknowledgement) - psh: TCP control flag (push) - rst: TCP control flag (reset) - syn: TCP control flag (synchronize) - fin: TCP control flag (finish) - udp Specifies that the Switch will examine the Universal Datagram Protocol (UDP) field in each packet. - src_port <value 0-65535> Specifies that the access profile will apply only to packets that have this UDP source port in their header. - dst_port <value 0-65535> Specifies that the access profile will apply only to packets that have this UDP destination port in their header. - protocol_id <value 0-255> Specifies that the Switch will examine the Protocol field in each packet and if this field contains the value entered here, apply the appropriate rules. - user_define <hex 0x0-0xfffffff> Enter a hexidecimal value that will identify the protocol to be discovered in the packet header.
+- type <value 0-255> Specifies that the access profile will apply to this ICMP type defined by a value between 0 and 255. - code <value 0-255> Specifies that the access profile will apply to this ICMP code defined by a value between 0 and 255. - igmp Specifies that the Switch will examine the Internet Group Management Protocol (IGMP) field within each packet. - type <value 0-255> Specifies that the access profile will apply to packets that have this IGMP type defined by a value between 0 and 255. - tcp Specifies that the Switch will examine the Transmission Control Protocol (TCP) field within each packet. - src_port <value 0-65535> Specifies that the access profile will apply only to packets that have this TCP source port in their TCP header. - dst_port <value 0-65535> Specifies that the access profile will apply only to packets that have this TCP destination port in their TCP header. - flag mask Enter the type of TCP flag to be masked.
+The choices are: - urg: TCP control flag (urgent) - ack: TCP control flag (acknowledgement) - psh: TCP control flag (push) - rst.
+TCP control flag (reset) - syn: TCP control flag (synchronize) - fin: TCP control flag (finish) - udp Specifies that the Switch will examine the User Datagram Protocol (UDP) field in each packet. - src_port <value 0-65535> Specifies that the access profile will apply only to packets that have this UDP source port in their header. - dst_port <value 0-65535> Specifies that the access profile will apply only to packets that have this UDP destination port in their header. - protocol_id <value 0-255> Specifies that the Switch will examine the Protocol field in each packet and if this field contains the value entered here, apply the appropriate rules. - user_define <hex 0x0-0xffffffff> Enter a hexidecimal value that will identify the protocol to be discovered in the packet header.